WestDRI/autumnschool22/content/gpunotes.md

 <!-- chmod og+X /scratch/razoumov -->
 <!-- chmod og+r /scratch/razoumov/{rapids.sif,notebook-*.ipynb} -->

 Today, we will be using this image.
-Log in to Cedar and copy the container and the notebooks into your `/scratch` directory.
+Log in to *cedar.computecanada.ca* with your guest account and copy the container and the notebooks into your `/scratch` directory.
 Next, start an interactive GPU job:

 ```sh
 cd ~/scratch